Skip to main content

 Exporting recipe step schemas for AI skills

-dotnet run --project .\tests\CrestApps.OrchardCore.RecipeSchemaExporter\CrestApps.OrchardCore.RecipeSchemaExporter.csproj --framework net10.0 --no-build
+dotnet run --project .\utilities\CrestApps.OrchardCore.RecipeSchemaExporter\CrestApps.OrchardCore.RecipeSchemaExporter.csproj --framework net10.0 --no-build

-By default, the tool first locates the CrestApps.OrchardCore repository root by walking up from the running process directory until it finds a marker such as global.json, NuGet.config, or CrestApps.OrchardCore.slnx.
+By default, the tool first locates the CrestApps.OrchardCore repository root by walking up from the running process directory until it finds a marker such as global.json, NuGet.config, CrestApps.OrchardCore.sln, or CrestApps.OrchardCore.slnx.
 It then writes:

 • one <step>.schema.json file per IRecipeStep